wilmix7/NSLASH/README.md

 d)  It  is  mainly  used  in  complexity  Programs  and  Projects  with Android, and  WSIT  Technologies  (Multilangauage  support).

-e) It  also  includes  the  Advantages  of  C@.

-f)  One  Must   Know   JDOLLAR, WXML  to  focus  this  Technology.
+e)  One  Must   Know   JDOLLAR, WXML  to  focus  this  Technology.

 BIBBLICAL  REFERENCES:
 ----------------------

-Refer   Jdollar  and  C@  and  Jemin  Information  technology  websites..
+Refer   Jdollar  and  Jemin  Information  technology  websites..